Probing holography in $p$-adic CFT: Path integrals for the isotropic sector

 Numerically, we observe that the coefficient of the highest degree in $\lambda_t$ for the polynomial $\phi_{N,s}=\left(\tilde{c}_{+,t}\left(\phi_{0,s}\right)\cdot \alpha_{+,t}^N+\tilde{c}_{-,t}\left(\phi_{0,s}\right)\cdot\alpha_{-,t}^N\right)\phi_{0,s}$ is $(-1)^{N}\phi_{0,s}/\left(p^N-p^{N-1}\right)$, where $\alpha_{+,t}$ and $\alpha_{-,t}$ are the same as in (\ref{eq:value}).
 Thus, the constant term is

-The product of all roots is independent of index $s$:
+The product of all roots is \textit{independent} of index $s$:

 Note that (\ref{eq:rootproduct}) is the product of eigenvalues for one specific $t$.
-In order to account for all periods, we must multiply contributions from all $t$ and we shift $t$ by 1 in the product to obtain:
+In order to account for all modes when computing $\det\Box$, we must multiply contributions from all $t=0,\dots,\lfloor l/2 \rfloor$, and for convenience we shift $t$ by 1 in the product.